Agoda - Travel Agency

 The interviews were essential in revealing what users found important and frustrating in their current flight booking rituals — regardless of whether or not they used Agoda.
 It was the basis I kept coming back to in my design process and grounded all of my decisions in qualitative evidence.

 Through the interviews we discovered a clear focus on price and familiarity.
-Users often found and stuck with a booking platform and didn't feel much need to change things up as long as it continued to satisfy.
-They preferred an experience that made the process quicker and information clearer — ultimately giving them the most confidence in a high stakes environment.
+Users often found and stuck with a booking platform.
+They didn't feel much need to change things up as long as it continued to satisfy.

-Observing real behavior helped reset any held assumptions and refocus the design on first-time clarity.
+Observing real behavior also helped reset any held assumptions and refocus the design on first-time clarity.
 These insights were invaluable to pair with what we learned from our initial interviews.

 Finally, competitive analysis was a quick and low cost way to elevate my designs.
 Our interviewees relied on familiar platforms to complete their booking needs, so considering the design styles and user flows of leading travel agencies was a great way to create consistency and recognition within what Agoda has to offer.